All photos, video, and article by Jesús Ian Kumamoto

 He is sitting in his messy dorm room in the East Village, just a few blocks away from where a gay black man, Mark Carson, was murdered in 2013.
 But the trouble of the black gay community goes deeper than abhorrent hate crimes; 48% of all people diagnosed with AIDS in 2016 were African American.
 1 in 2 gay black Americans will contract HIV in their lifetime.

 But Victor isn’t necessarily thinking about the homophobia or the disease.
 In his mind, the gay community is destroying itself.
-With “unrealistic” body ideals and normalized bigotry- 80% of black people have experienced racism in gay dating apps- Victor feels neglected by the group of people who are supposed to embrace him.
+With “unrealistic” body ideals and normalized bigotry- 80% of black people have experienced racism in gay dating apps- Victor feels neglected by the people who are supposed to embrace him.

 “If you lined up people of every race and asked gay people to pick someone they wanted,” he says, “No one would choose the black person.”